 "The present global financial situation is a good opportunity for us to examine

-our ways, to repent of our greed and wastefulness, amd to reassess our stewardship practices.
+our ways, to repent of our greed and wastefulness, and to reassess our stewardship practices.

 However, it is also an excellent opportunity for us to demonstrate faith and trust in God's radical

 generosity.
-One way we do this is by giving freely, not withholding or hoarding.
+We do this by giving freely, not withholding or hoarding.
 God delights in

 Daniel Psaute, Nazarene missionary

 Frequently Asked Questions on Faith Promise, a system of giving to global evangelism